FedeIII/meet-assistants-hider/README.md

 * Click on `Download ZIP`
 * Extract the files in a folder
 * Type `chrome://extensions/` in Google Chrome
+* Select the `Developer mode` option in the upper right corner
 * Click on `Load unpacked extensions...` and select the folder

 ## Usage